AK-Github-0/Interviews/README.md

 # 🚀 Interviews

-Welcome to the **ultimate repository** for AI and Python roles interview preparation!
-This repository includes a curated collection of coding problems, theoretical questions, and behavioral scenarios from my **real-life interviews**.
+Welcome to the repository for AI and Python roles interview preparation with the help of my interviews This repository includes a curated collection of coding problems, theoretical questions, and behavioral scenarios from my **real-life interviews**.
 These questions are organized by company, role, and category.

 ---